 Default: Reference level set for fully attenuated (minimum) monitor output level.
-Note: The 5-second delay is a safety feature ensuring that the reference level will not be accidently changed.
-To permanently store the new value, you must still exit the configuration mode.
+The 5-second delay is a safety feature ensuring that the reference level will not be accidently changed.
+Note: To permanently store the new value, you must still exit the configuration mode.

-Configuration-Overall Display Mode and Reference Level in dB SPL When the Mute All button is pressed, use the Channel Mute/Solo L and R buttons to select the overall display mode.
+Configuration-Overall Display Mode, Reference Level in dB SPL, and Auto Reference Level Off When the Mute All button is pressed, use the Channel Mute/Solo L and R buttons to select the overall display mode.
 LED L lit means attenuation mode is selected; LED R lit means SPL mode is selected.
 Use the buttons to change the configuration.

-Press and hold the Mute All button to display and set the overall display mode and the reference level in dB SPL.
+When the Mute All button is pressed, use the Reference Level button to enable or disable auto reference level off.
+When the Reference Level LED is lit auto reference level off is enabled.
+Press and hold the Mute All button to display and set the overall display mode, the reference level in dB SPL, and auto reference level off.
 When the Mute All button is pressed, use the Level control to adjust the reference level in dB SPL.
 Default: Attenuation display mode selected.

 85.0 dB SPL reference level.
+Auto ref level off disabled.